Knucklesfan/CreatiNote/README.md

 # CreatiNote

-A decentralized, encrypted, self-hosted note-taking app designed for collaboration and entertainment.
+A self-hosted notes taking app designed for speed and efficiency.

 ## Current Work